crystallabs/crysterm/documentation/decorations.md

 ## Padding

 Blessed supports padding - certain amount of empty space that will be reserved on the inside of the widget.

+Same as for borders, the property does not exist on widget, but is in `Widget#style.padding`.

 Same as for borders, defining padding reduces the amount of space available for content.